huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 can be delivered as DNS over UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.

-QUESTION: However this raises a new issue because the responses sent over QUIC can be significantly larger than those sent over TCP (65,635 bytes).
+QUESTION: However, this raises a new issue because the responses sent over QUIC can be significantly larger than those sent over TCP (65,635 bytes).
 According to [@!I-D.ietf-quic-transport] "The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less